 Members of the community may apply for a medical or religious exemption to be excluded from the primary vaccination mandate.
 These exemptions must be filed each semester and will be reviewed based upon the latest guidance.
 If any member of the community is granted an exemption, they are required to test weekly.

 Employees and students should be vigilant in monitoring their health and those within their household (e.g., roommates, family members, visitors and guests).

-- Anyone experiencing symptoms of coronavirus will be instructed not to report to work or class, and to promptly leave work or class, if they do not feel well.
-The University offers a daily monitoring tool through the safety app SJU Safe.
+- The University offers a daily monitoring tool through the safety app SJU Safe.
 This is a tool available to the community and the University does not receive any data from participation.
 The Commonwealth of Pennsylvania also offers symptom-monitoring through their exposure notification app COVID Alert PA.

 - Any student who is experiencing symptoms of COVID-19 is directed to call the Office of Public Safety and Security at 610-660-1111.
 An officer will conduct an initial screening.
 If it is an emergency, the student will be transported to a local hospital.
 All other cases will be referred to the Student Health Center for follow up.The Student Health Center will offer telehealth and in-person appointments.
 In collaboration with the University’s contracted healthcare provider, Main Line Health, symptomatic students will be clinically evaluated and tested for COVID-19.